lesc-ufv/celaeno/README.md

-# Celaeno - A Modern Graph Algorithms Library
+# Celaeno - Research in Field-Coupled Nanocomputing